LEGO Haunted House (10273)

 Affiliate link.
 We may earn a commission at no extra cost to you.As an Amazon Associate we earn from qualifying purchases.

-The star feature is the ride.
-You crank a lever on the back, a chain and sprocket haul the car up the tower, a ratchet stops it dropping early, and at the top it trips a set of doors before gravity yanks it back down onto rubber stoppers at the base.
-When it's dialed in, it's genuinely satisfying to send that car up and crashing down over and over.
-It's also Powered Up compatible if you'd rather motorize it instead of turning the handle yourself.
-The whole thing stands about 68cm tall, so it's a proper centerpiece, not a shelf-filler.
+The pitch is a great one: a towering three-story haunted mansion with a full working drop-tower ride hidden inside its spire.
+It's the very first release in the Fairground Collection, and it leans hard into nostalgia.
+The mansion is the old home of Baron Samuel von Barron, the mustache-twirling villain from the 1998-2000 Adventurers sets, and it's packed with the treasures he looted from around the globe.
+The ride is the part that won me over: you crank a lever on the back, a chain and sprocket haul the car up the tower, a ratchet stops it dropping early, and at the top it trips a set of doors before gravity yanks it back down onto rubber stoppers at the base.
+When it's dialled in, sending that car up and crashing back down is genuinely satisfying, and it's Powered Up compatible if you'd rather motorize it.
+The whole thing stands about 68cm tall, so it's a proper centerpiece.

-Now the honest bit.
-That crank mechanism divides people.
+Now for the honest bit, because that crank mechanism divides people.
 Jay's Brick Blog found the mechanics impressive on paper but a little shoddy in practice, with the crank getting tiring and old fast, and plenty of builders had to fine-tune the gears to run smoothly.
 The build itself is enjoyable but has repetitive stretches, and Brickset's reviewer felt it reads more like a modular building than a bright, playful fairground attraction.
 The nine minifigs are a fun crew (fairground visitors, workers, a pair of creepy butler twins, and two ghosts), but the ghosts being plain white instead of the beloved classic glow-in-the-dark ghost is a genuine missed trick for a set built on nostalgia.

-So who should grab it?
-If you're an Adventurers fan, someone who loves a detailed display build, or a builder who wants a working play feature, this is a delight and worth hunting down.
-If you specifically want the bright, cheerful fairground vibe of the carousel and Ferris wheel, or you get frustrated by finicky mechanisms, temper your expectations a little.
+If you loved the Adventurers theme, or you just enjoy a detailed display build with a working play feature, this is a delight and worth hunting down.
+If you specifically want the bright, cheerful fairground vibe of the carousel and Ferris wheel, or finicky mechanisms drive you up the wall, temper your expectations a little.
 It's retired as of December 2023, so you'll be buying on the aftermarket (BrickEconomy has tracked sealed copies drifting around and above the old $299.99 retail), so shop around before paying top dollar.
 For character and detail per brick, though, it still holds up as one of LEGO's best big sets of that era, and the community score of 4.3 out of 5 backs that up.

 The parts story